-In the group-orientated DG/S you will also see the 16 group fields:
+In the group-oriented Gateway you will also see the 16 group fields:

 The required DALI device or lighting group is selected by a simple mouse click.
 This is clearly indicated as the Lamps screen symbol lights up.
 The devices switch accordingly with the brightness value for a selected device.
-The brightness at switch on can be set as the value 0 (OFF) to 254 (max. brightness) in the Options parameter window of the DG/S Software Tool.
+The brightness at switch on can be set as the value 0 (OFF) to 254 (max. brightness) in the Options parameter window of the Gateway Software Tool.